albingroen/create-typescript-cli/README.md

 # create-typescript-cli

-create-typescript-cli is a Typescript tool for creating a Typescript CLI
+Create a Typescript CLI with just one command

 ## Installation